AndresRTejedor/Mold/docs/source/example_MI_lj.md

 Also, there are some variables that might be interesting to know:
 - `thermoSteps` gives the number of timesteps to print the thermo
 - `restartSteps` indicates the frequency of saving the restart files
-- `dumpSteps` is the number of steps to save the trajectory in the dump file and for this step it is recommended to be set to 2000.
+- `dumpSteps` is the number of steps to save the trajectory in the dump file and for this step it is recommended to be set to 2000 (be aware that low values of this parameter can produce large trajectory files).

 5. Launch the simulation for each radius and seed.
 That means a total of 80 simulations, but they are quite short.

-6. The analysis of this step consists in determining if there is induction time, *i.e.* if that radius can be thermodynamically integrated.
-To do so, the resulting trajectory must be analyzed using the order parameter ${\bar{q}}_6$ to determine the number of particles on the cluster.
+6. The analysis of this step consists in determining if there is induction time, *i.e.* further energy is required for the formation of the interface (see {footcite:t}`espinosa2014mold`).
+To do so, we recommend analyzing the resulting trajectory using the order parameter ${\bar{q}}_6$ ({footcite:t}`lechner2008accurate`) to determine the number of crystal-like particles in the slab.
 The recommended values for such analysis is a threshold of ${\bar{q}}_6=0.34$, and a cutoff of $1.35\sigma$.
 As a result, one obtains different curves for the order parameter as a function of time for the different well radii:

 ![Step-1\label{kk}](../figs/Fig2.png "q6_time")